bagdonas/protok/README.md

 ```

 Protok.js is suitable for using on server and client side.
+You just need to provide it with socket.

 Server side